 - Supporting member schools in developing innovative learning and wellbeing programs for students;

-- Providing a range of professional learning programs for staff of member schools that build their capacity as educators and leaders;
+- Providing a range of networking and professional learning opportunities for staff of member schools that build their capacity as educators and leaders;

 - Facilitating connections between member schools which foster collaboration, and understanding growth;